 Usually the dust of the playa eats up bikes (and everything else for that matter).
 So, you need a bike that can survive in the desert:

-– Beach cruiser is the best option in my experience.
+– Beach cruiser is the best option.
 Mountain bikes are OK, too, but I wouldn’t prefer them as the sand/dust tends to eat up the mechanism and wiring.

 – Don’t take a good bike, because you’ll end up destroying it.
 And don’t take a flimsy bike, because it will break.
-Burning Man warns to stay away from bikes from department or big box stores, which do not specialize in bikes but sell bikes under their own brand, because in their experience those are the ones that break down most often.
+Burning Man warns to stay away from bikes from department stores or anywhere else that sells white labeled bikes because in their experience those are the ones that break down most often.
+Get your bike from a company that actually produces bikes.

 If you are looking to buy, these are the options they recommend: